EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 /docs/misc/fplot/#example-23-nbsp-charge-density-contours-in-cr
 {:/comment}

-Th figure in this example shows a contour plot of the charge density of the Cr charge density in (100), (011) plane.
+The figure in this example shows a contour plot of the Cr charge density in the (100), (011) plane.

 Commands are read from script _plot.cr_{: style="color: green"}.
 To make this plot you will need to copy the already-prepared charge density contour file [chgd.cr](../../../assets/download/inputfiles/chgd.cr) to your working directory,